 Sponsor at least one annual 8-hour workshop for LPHA drinking water program staff at a central location and date to be determined by DWS.
 DWS will provide workshop registration, on-site lodging, meals, and arrange for continuing education unit (CEU) credits.
 LPHA is responsible for travel expenses for LPHA staff to attend.
 Alternatively, at the discretion of the DWS, the workshop may be web-based.

-Sponsor at least one regional 4-hour workshop at three (3) locations at locations and dates to be determined by DWS to supplement the annual workshop.
+Sponsor at least one regional 4-hour workshop to supplement the annual workshop.
 DWS will provide training materials and meeting rooms.
 LPHA is responsible for travel expenses for its staff to attend.
 Alternatively, at the discretion of the DWS, the workshop may be web-based.

-Provide LPHA with the following information from the public water system database:
+Provide LPHA with the following information:

-Immediately: Alert data.
+Immediate Email Notification: Alert data, plan review correspondence

-Continuously: Listings of PNCs.
+Monthly Email Notification: Violations, system scores, PNCs

-Quarterly: Performance data.
+Continuously: Via Data On-line listings of PNCs, individual water system inventory and water quality data, compliance schedules, and individual responses for request of technical assistance from LPHA.

-Continuously: Individual water system inventory and water quality data.
+Immediate Phone Communication: In circumstances when the DWS technical contact assigned to a LPHA cannot be reached, DWS will provide immediate technical assistance via the Portland phone duty line at 971-673-0405.

 Support electronic communications and data transfer between DWS and LPHA to reduce time delays, mailing costs, and generation of hard copy reports.